SchulzLab/RAPID/docs/UseCases.rst

 To exemplify the Visualization abilities of RAPID, we used four small RNA sequencing data sets (unpublished) from the wildtype serotypes (51A, 51B, 51D, and 51H) of \textit{Paramecium tetraurelia}.
 We analyzed only the rDNA cluster producing 17S, 5.8S, 25S ribosomal RNAs.
 The rDNA cluster sequence can be obtained from GenBank Accession: AF149979.1 ~\citep{Preer1999DoesCircle}, with the additional annotation of the 5.8S sequence from GenBank accession: AM072801.1 ~\citep{Barth2006IntraspecificSequences}.

-*FolderName*.html - An automatically generated HTML file which is an ensemble of individual gene/region's HTML files that contain different plots analyzing read counts, distribution of reads on the two DNA strands and listing smallRNA modifications stratified by the defined regions.
+*FolderName*.html - An automatically generated HTML file which is an ensemble of individual gene/region's HTML files that contain different plots analyzing read counts, distribution of reads on the two DNA strands and listing soft-clipped nucleotides stratified by the defined regions.

 .. image:: ./images/stats_homepage.png